 Court cases have shown detailed accounts of Tony Hsieh’s drug use and bizarre behavior, and allegations that people close to Hsieh took advantage of him financially as his health spiraled downward.

 Eli Segall joined the Review-Journal in August 2016 after covering real estate and other business topics for four years at the Las Vegas Sun.
 He also worked for the Silicon Valley/San Jose Business Journal, The Associated Press and other news groups.
 Segall has a bachelor’s in political science from the University of Michigan and a master’s in journalism from the University of Maryland.
 His awards include 2017 Story of the Year from the Nevada Press Association.

-The median sales price of previously owned single-family homes was $405,000 last month, unchanged from the record high set in July.
+The median sales price of previously owned single-family houses was a record $410,000 last month, up 20.5 percent from October of last year.

 Don Ahern, owner of Ahern Rentals, purchased a nine-story office building for $17.5 million.